bevyengine/rfcs/rfcs/quick-start-book.md

 2. Be broken down into several sections / pages to focus on detailed topics.
    1. These should have simple, minimal examples explaining how that functionality works.
 3. Link to appropriate sections of quick start guides that demonstrate the ideas being taught in a more coherent way.
-4. Be marked as **Advanced** if it contains topics that are mostly irrelevant to beginners.
-   1. These chapters may assume arbitrary prior knowledge, provided they link to the appropriate section of the book.

 This path should prioritize: